Patrick Crayton

-Patrick Jamel Crayton (born April 7, 1979) is a former American football wide receiver in the National Football League (NFL) for the Dallas Cowboys and the San Diego Chargers.
-He played college football at Northwestern Oklahoma State.
+Patrick Jamel Crayton (born April 7, 1979) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys and San Diego Chargers.
+He played college football for the Northwestern Oklahoma State Rangers.

-Early years
+High school

-Crayton attended DeSoto High School, where he played as a wide receiver, quarterback, running back and return specialist.
-He accepted a scholarship from Northwestern Oklahoma State University, where he was a wide receiver in his first three seasons, before switching to quarterback as a senior.
+Crayton attended DeSoto High School in DeSoto, Texas, where he played as a wide receiver, quarterback, running back and return specialist.
+He accepted a football scholarship from NAIA program Northwestern Oklahoma State University, where he was a wide receiver in his first three seasons, before switching to quarterback as a senior.

+College career

 A four-time all-conference selection, Crayton saw time as a punt returner, kickoff returner, quarterback and wide receiver at NWOSU.
 In 44 games during his Ranger career, Crayton averaged 19.0 yards-per-catch and scored 17 touchdowns at receiver, rushed for 17 touchdowns, returned 72 punts for a 20.8-yard average and ten touchdowns, returned two kickoffs for scores and passed for 21 touchdowns with eight interceptions.
 In four years, he amassed 5,688 all-purpose yards, including 3,718 yards in total offense and 46 touchdowns.

 As both a sophomore and junior, Crayton earned All-America honorable mention and All-Central States Football League first team honors at receiver.
 As a sophomore, he led the nation with 19 punt returns for 508 yards (26.7 avg.) and three touchdowns.

 As a senior, he earned Little All-America second team and CSFL Offensive Player of the Year honors starting at quarterback while also handling kickoff returns, punt returns and logging time at wide receiver.
 While leading the Rangers to the 2003 NAIA National Championship game his senior year, Crayton passed for 1,837 yards and a school-record 19 touchdowns.
 He also rushed for a school single-season record 1,476 yards with 13 touchdowns on 173 carries while adding 15 receptions for 331 yards and four scores.
 He became the first player in NAIA history to score a touchdown passing, receiving, rushing and on kickoff and punt returns in a single season.

 In 2013, he was inducted into the Northwestern Oklahoma State University Sports Hall of Fame.